mathildathompson/text_adv_app/project_to_do_list.md

 ##Styling

-* Style the Cancel Account Button positioning?
-* Update FAQ page
-* Add Glyph Icons
-* Set consistent page heading text and centre it
 * Restyle Form for 'Create a New Track from this scene, to another scene'
-* The adventure end message text and styling
+* The adventure end message text and styling!!!
 * 404 Page

 ##Testing